dnwarnock/sample.async.websockets/docs/Using-WDT.md

     * *Window -> Show View -> Other*
     * type `runtime` in the filter box to find the view (it's under the Server heading).
 2. Right-click in the view, and select *New -> Runtime Environment*
-3. Give the Runtime environment a name, e.g. `wlp-2015.6.0.0` if you're using the June 2015 beta.
+3. Give the Runtime environment a name, e.g. `wlp_websocket_server`
-4. Either:
-    * Select an existing installation (perhaps what you downloaded earlier, if you followed those instructions), or
-    * select *Install from an archive or a repository* to download a new Liberty archive.
+4. Select the installation created at `sample.async.websocket/async-websocket-wlpcfg/target/wlp/`
-5. Follow the prompts (and possibly choose additional features to install) until you *Finish* creating the Runtime Environment
+5. Follow the prompts (need feature were installed during `mvn install`) until you *Finish* creating the Runtime Environment

-###### Add the User directory from the maven or Gradle project, and create a server
+###### Add the User directory from the maven project, and create a server

-1. Right-click on the Runtime Environment created above in the 'Runtime Explorer' view, and select *Edit*
+1. From the Runtime Explorer, right-click *wlp-websocket-server -> Servers -> websocketSample*, and select *Server*
-2. Click the `Advanced Options...` link
-3. If the `async-websocket-wlpcfg` directory is not listed as a User Directory, we need to add it:
-    1. Click New
-    2. Select the `async-websocket-wlpcfg` project
-    3. Select *Finish*, *OK*, *Finish*
-4. Right-click on the `async-websocket-wlpcfg` user directory listed under the target Runtime Environment in the Runtime Explorer view, and select *New Server*.
-5. The resulting dialog should be pre-populated with the `websocketSample` Liberty profile server.
-   The default name for this server can vary, you might also opt to rename it from the Right-click menu in the Servers view to make it easier to identify.
-6. Click *Finish*
+2. Look in the Servers view for your new server!

 ###### Running Liberty and the sample application from WDT

-1. Select the `async-websocket-application` project
+1. Navigate to the Servers view
-2. Right-click -> *Run As... -> Run On Server*
+2. Right-click *websocketSample -> Start*
-3. Select the appropriate server (as created above) and select *Finish*
-4. Confirm web browser opens on "http://localhost:9082/websocket/" with 5 hyperlinks to run samples
+3. Confirm web browser opens on "http://localhost:9082/websocket/" with 5 hyperlinks to run samples

-:star: *Note:* Some versions of WDT incorrectly map the cdi-1.2 dependency to the CDI 1.0 Facet, which prevents the *Run As ...* operation in step 2 from succeeding.
+:star: *Note:* You can also right-click *async-websocket-application -> Run As -> Run on Server* to start the application.
+Some versions of WDT incorrectly map the cdi-1.2 dependency to the CDI 1.0 Facet, which prevents the *Run As ...* operation in step 2 from succeeding.
 If this happens, Right-click on the `async-websocket-application` project, and select *Properties*, then select *Project Facets* in the left-hand pane.
-Change the the "Context and dependency injection (CDI)" facet to use version 1.2, at which point, step 2 (above) should work.
+Change the the "Context and dependency injection (CDI)" facet to use version 1.2.

 #### Tips